Photo Edit Remove Object 1 e1780057643490

 Eligibility and documentation

-Each application or nomination must include a motivation letter describing the candidate’s research, its scientific relevance and future impact (maximum 2,500 words), as well as a curriculum vitae (CV).
+Each application or nomination must include a motivation letter describing the candidate’s research, its scientific relevance and future impact, a curriculum vitae (CV) including relevant publications, a letter of recommendation from a previous or current supervisor, and a one page project description outlining the proposed use of the award funding.

 Evaluation committee